 We are an actively affirming practice made up of LGBTQ+ clinicians and allies.
 We provide services that are informed by activism, advocacy, and on-going training.
 We hold ourselves accoutable to ALGBTIC counseling competencies and WPATH Standards of Care for the Health of Transsexual, Transgender, and Gender Nonconforming People.
+We have Oregon Health Authority’s approved Culturally and Linguistically Specific Services (CLSS) designation in support of our LGBTQIA+ community.
 We are able to write letters for surgery for ongoing, established clients.
 We are against and do not practice “conversion therapy.”

 Connect With a Therapist

 3. Start Meeting with Your Therapist!